Permify/permify/docs/docs/installation/brew.md

 ### Test your connection.

-You can test your connection with creating an HTTP GET request,
+You can test your connection by making an HTTP GET request,

 ```shell
 localhost:3476/healthz